Witiko/doctoral-thesis/main.md

 weighted zone scoring for the *find answers* task of the ARQMath-2 lab:[^17]

 - *MSM-MG* [@novotny2021ensembling, Section 3.1], which represents every answer
-  as its body text and the title, the body text, and the tags of its parent question, all with equal weights,
+  as its body text and the title, body text, and tags of its parent question, all with equal weights

 - *MSM-PZ* [@novotny2021ensembling, Section 3.2], which represents every answer
   as its body text and the title and the tags of its parent question, where the title and the tags of the parent question are given three times as much weight as the body text of the answer, and

-- *MIRMU-SCM* [@novotny2021ensembling, Section 3.3], which represents every
-  as its body text and the title, the body text, and the tags of its parent question, where the title of the parent question is given three times as much weight as any of the remaining parts.
+- *MIRMU-SCM* [@novotny2021ensembling, Section 3.3], which represents every answer as its body text and the title, body text, and tags of its parent question, where the title of the parent question is given three times as much weight as any of the remaining parts.